 Most of the resources listed on these pages are already available digitally, or can be adapted for distance learning.
-The below sites also provide ongoing support for teaching History-Social Science (HSS) subjects from home, a central location for information on California’s Novel Coronavirus (COVID-19) response, and general California Department of Education (CDE) resources to support distance learning.
+The below sites also provide specific ongoing support for teaching History-Social Science (HSS) subjects in a distance learning environment.

 CDE Distance Learning

 Aggregates guidance documents, webinars, and content-specific links to support distance learning in a variety of subjects.

 CDE Social and Emotional Support in Distance Learning